jubrito/planner-with-calendar/README.md

 # Next steps (v1):

+- test if current time is being rendered on correct position on planner

 - create event button on planner for accessibility
 - react memo planner components?
 - extract current hour component